TheFormulaCruisers/HU3-AT90CAN128/README.md

 The _tools_ folder contains an ATMEL Studio project that may be used to build the test program located in _tests_.
 The project is setup to link to the original files in _inc_ and _src_, thus avoiding unnecessary copies.
 Its build-in compiler includes _inc_ as well (_Properties > Toolchain > Directories_).
 Macros are defined at _Properties > Toolchain > Symbols_.

-A makefile is provided, but is not setup to generate a programmable image.
-By using _make_, one may easily check whether the program compiles correctly and without warnings using a terminal or command-prompt.
+A makefile is provided for compiling the source and flashing it to a microcontroller.
+It requires make, avr-gcc and avrdude to be installed on your system.
+Generally, it is faster than ATMEL Studio, doesn't create as much clutter and works on Linux, MacOS and Windows.
+Edit the makefile to compile the required libraries and set compiler options and macros.

 ## Devices